shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Some squabbling noise approached from outside.

 “It’s Lemilay and Wryonin!”
-Ersatzica’s ears pinned back and her eyes widened.
+Ersatzica’s ears pinned back, and her eyes widened.
 “Quick!
 Put it back!”

 “And take off the boots!”